StanlyLife/Certificate-Wiki/README.md

-# Certificate-Wiki
+# Certificate.Wiki
-This is the recreated version of Certify
+This project is a redesign of certify.